OpenFAST/openfast/docs/source/user/aerodyn/introduction.rst

 airfoil identifier are likewise read from separate input files (one for each blade).

-Section 3 details how to obtain the AeroDyn and FAST software archives and how to run both the standalone AeroDyn or AeroDyn coupled to FAST.
+:numref:`ad_input` describes the AeroDyn input files.
+:numref:`ad_output` discusses the
-Section 4 describes the AeroDyn input files.
-Section 5 discusses the output files generated by AeroDyn; these include an echo file, summary file, and the results file.
-Section 6 provides modeling guidance when using AeroDyn.
-The AeroDyn theory is covered in Section 7.
-Section 8 outlines future work, and Section 9 contains a list of references.
+output files generated by AeroDyn; these include an echo file, summary file, and the results file.
+:numref:`ad_modeling` provides modeling guidance when using AeroDyn.
-Example input files are shown in Appendix A through D. A summary of available output channels are found in Appendix E. Appendix F tracks the major changes we have made to AeroDyn for each public release.
+Example input files are included in :numref:`ad_input_files`.
+A summary of available output channels are found :numref:`ad_output_channels`.